comsci-uwc-isak/unit-1-project-Lauricenia/README.md

  <p></details>

  <details><summary>Proposed Solution</summary>
 Since we dont know about any prior experience of the stakeholders with a computer system, we have to follow all the requirements given by the client entirely and successfully because we assume they must be according the stakeholders capacities and the technology present in the company.
-To make the installation easy and clear, its necessary to use a sotware system that already has a terminal to reduce the work of going through its instalation, which would make the process of installing the app less simple and longer.
-The chosen terminal was bash...
+To make the installation easy and clear, its necessary to use a sotware system that already has the chosen terminal to reduce the work of going through its instalation, which would make the process of installing the app less simple and longer.
+I chose to work on bash because I am familiar with it, its a free software that can be found in most operating systems except for window bases.
+These include a lot of linux distributions, macs ls, ios, android among otherrs.
+It can generate txt files and has the man page feature.
 Git Hub was used to record all the steps in the process of creating the Car Rental App.
-This helps in the organization to keep on track on what is done and what needs to be done. https://techterms.com/definition/bash
+This helps in the organization to keep on track on what is done and what needs to be done. https://techterms.com/definition/bash https://devdocs.io/bash/html_node/bash-features#Bash-Features

-  unique featurew
-  https://devdocs.io/bash/html_node/bash-features#Bash-Features
   <p></details>